 Shepard Freshman Resource Center: Choosing a Major

 Many people feel pressure to choose a major and plan a career path before they ever get to college.
-But if you’re not sure what you want to study or what field you want to work in after graduation, don’t worry.
-You have plenty of time to choose a major (and a lot of your friends who’ve already selected one will probably change their minds at least once before they graduate).
+But if you’re not sure what you want to study or what field you want to work in after graduation, don’t worry!
+You have plenty of time to choose a major (and a lot of your friends who have already selected one will probably change their minds at least once before they graduate).

 If you haven’t chosen a major yet, or if you’re thinking about choosing a different one, these tips can help you in the selection process: